Analysis to Action: What’s Next for Our Foundation

 We’ve just begun: In 2014, we plan to mobilize our new board to work in unison, modeling how ordinary middle-class folks can “do” philanthropy.
 We’ll work with our research team and create a scientific system of grantmaking to small nonprofits and social enterprises working to end poverty through self-help.
 We’ll work closely with a few storytelling partners to dig out their most compelling stories and share them with a broader audience.
 And maybe not by next year this time—but someday, we’ll work ourselves completely out of a job.

 Read all our news in our just-released 2013 Annual Report.
-Click on the link below.
+Click here.

 A warm welcome to our new Board members!
 We now have three generations and five of the eight extended families represented, from New York to Jakarta.
-See page 3 of our 2013 Annual Report (link below).
+See page 3 of our 2013 Annual Report.

 LEARN more about our partners here.